AKiwiFruit/BallFight/README.md

 ## 2D Ball Fight Animation Creation Software
-Inspired by ball fighting videos online (see earclacks), didn't add growth though or hit cooldown.

-Includes a variety of ball shaped characters with weapons who battle it out in the arena.
+Includes a variety of ball shaped characters who battle it out in the arena.
 Uses PyGame.
+Starts using fightCreation.py.
-Sprites made by me.
+sprites made by me.

 For fun.